What to Do After a Car Accident in Greenville

 Some car-related activities are treated as crimes, including many DUI-related offense.
 If a court finds you guilty of a crime, the punishments may vary depending on the seriousness of the charge.
 Penalties can include fines, jail or prison time, probation, counseling, and more.
 If you are questioned about any traffic crimes, you should contact an attorney.
 Check FindLaw for more information on Greenville criminal cases.

 If everything goes relatively smoothly after a car accident, then it's usually resolved with a few phone calls and trips to the body shop.
-But there may be situations where you'll want the help of an attorney.
-If you have any legal questions about a car accident, let a Greenville-area attorney evaluate your case for free.
+The insurance companies involved usually will get you the compensation you deserve, but there may be situations where you'll want the help of an attorney.
+If you have any legal questions about a car accident, talk to a South Carolina injury attorney today.